yerkesoul/Cross-Domain-classification/README.md

-# Cross-Domain-classification
-Cross-Domain classification for political data of Manifesto Project Dataset.
-Environmental protection category classification
+# Environmental agenda detection: a text classification model employing political data from the Manifesto Corpus